SirMekus/mmuo/Readme.md

 9. `removeClass(className)` - removes the `className` class from the element.
 10. `text(content=null)` - sets the inner HTML to the `content`.
 If an empty parameter is passed, it returns the content (if any) instead.
 11. `value(content=null)` - sets the value property of an input field to `content`.
 If an empty parameter is passed, it returns the value (if any) instead.
-12. `appendTo(element)` - appends the newly-created DOM element to `element`. `element` can be a retrieved DOM node already or a string which represents a valid HTML tag and/or a selector.
+12. `appendTo(element=null)` - appends the newly-created DOM element to `element`. `element` can be a retrieved DOM node already or a string which represents a valid HTML tag and/or a selector.
+If no argument is passed it will be appended to the `body`.
 13. `insertAfter(element)` - inserts the newly-created DOM element after `element`. `element` can be a retrieved DOM node (object) or a string which represents a valid HTML tag and/or a selector.
 14. `insertBefore(element)` - inserts the newly-created DOM element before `element`. `element` can be a retrieved DOM node (object) or a string which represents a valid HTML tag and/or a selector.
 15. `remove()` - removes the element from the DOM.